SamuelSwartzberg/flashcardifying_text_temp/ling.md

 A pillow dictionary is a romantic partner that teaches you a foreign langauge.

-## language geography

-Language geography is the study of the geographic distribution of languages.

-A language border/boundary is boundary separating two areas where ⟮different (mutually unintelligible) languages are spoken⟯ Sprachraum   A geographical region where a common L1 is spoken
+#### sprachraum

+»⟮A sprachraum⟯« is⟮ a geographical region⟯ ⟮where a common L1 is spoken⟯

 ## linguistic typology

+Linguistic typology = language typology
-Linguistic typology (or language typology) is a field of linguistics that studies and classifies languages according to their structural features.
+Linguistic typology is a field of linguistics that studies and classifies languages according to their structural features.

 ### morphological typology